Saakshi-Ag/PredictivePulse/PaperlessBanking_Analysis/Read Me.md

 ## Acknowledgments
 - This project was completed as part of a Master’s program project at the [University of Auckland](https://www.auckland.ac.nz/en.html).
-Special thanks to the University of Auckland for the opportunity to undertake this project and for their invaluable support.
+Special thanks to the University of Auckland for the opportunity to undertake this project and their invaluable support.